wandb/weave/docs/docs/tutorial-eval.md

 `Evaluation`s assess a `Model`s performance on a set of examples using a list of specified scoring functions or `weave.flow.scorer.Scorer` classes.

-Here, we'll use a default scoring class `MultiTaskBinaryClassificationF1` and we'll also define our own `fruit_name_score` scoring function.
+Here, we'll use the default scoring class `MultiTaskBinaryClassificationF1` and we'll also define our own `fruit_name_score` scoring function.

 Here `sentence` is passed to the model's predict function, and `target` is used in the scoring function, these are inferred based on the argument names of the `predict` and scoring functions.
-The `fruit` key needs to be outputed by the model's predict function and must also be existing as a column in the dataset (or outputed by the `preprocess_model_input` function if defined).
+The `fruit` key needs to be outputted by the model's predict function and must also exist as a column in the dataset (or outputted by the `preprocess_model_input` function if defined).

 ```python
 import weave